alexjhannan/pers-site/README.md

 * Implement a blog
 * Allow user tracking w/ log in
 * Have the UI react to what blog posts the user has viewed
+* Figure out what the hell is so borked with styles.
+Every time I push to Heroku, it errors out, saying it can't find files (fix: renamed them), or can't find variables (fix: added common variables to the top of each file that uses em).